Weave Code

 spatie/laravel-blade-comments

-Adds HTML debug comments around every rendered Blade view/component so you can see exactly which template produced each part of the page in your browser dev tools.
-Also includes request and top-level view info at the top of the document.
+Adds HTML debug comments around every rendered Blade view/component so you can see exactly which template produced each piece of output in browser dev tools.
+Also includes top-level request and view info at the top of the document.

 View on GitHub